 Literacy and Numeracy

-In line with the National Strategy in Improving Literacy and Numeracy, the School Self-Evaluation approach and in conjunction with the NEPS model of support, HCS provides Whole School Supports, Supports for Some and the Supports for the Few.
+In line with the National Strategy for Improving Literacy and Numeracy, School Self-Evaluation and in conjunction with the NEPS model of support, HCS provides Whole School Supports, Supports for Some and the Supports for the Few.

-Whole School supports for literacy include DEAR (Drop Everything & Read) for one period a week, creating print rich areas in classrooms and corridors and literary competitions, which are supported by the Parents’ Association.
+Whole School supports for literacy include DEAR (Drop Everything & Read) for one period a week, literary competitions, the creation of print rich areas in classrooms and corridors and, which are supported by the Parents’ Association.

 The Support for Some in the area of Literacy includes forming smaller class groups in the lower and middle bands of 1st-3rd Year, use of Peer Reading strategies with 1st & 2nd Years and SRA (Student Reading Assessment) using iPads to access on-line resources.